Fees & Fineprint

 You may submit multiple entries but must fill out a separate entry form for each.

-The individual or corporation submitting the film warrants that he/she is authorized to commit the film to at least two screenings at any time during the 2014 Nashville Film Festival (NaFF) – April 17-26, 2014.
-Selected entries must send a festival screening copy on HD Cam (NOT HDCam SR), DCP, and BluRay (for backup purposes only, preferably).
-It is strongly recommended that you bring or send a backup method of exhibition (e.g. HDCam to back up DCP; BluRay to back up HDCam).
+The individual or corporation submitting the film warrants that he/she is authorized to commit the film to at least three screenings at any time during the 2015 Nashville Film Festival (NaFF) – April 16-25, 2015.
+Selected entries must send a festival screening copy on DCP and BluRay (for backup purposes only, preferably).

 Every possible care will be taken with entries while in our possession, however, we cannot accept responsibility for loss, damage or additional charges incurred en route, or due to wear and tear, or equipment error.
 Do not send original prints or master copies.
 Additionally, NaFF is held harmless from any and all claims, liabilities, losses, damages, and expenses which may be incurred by reason of any claim involving copyright, trademark, credits, publicity or screening of any film.